mullvad/mullvadvpn-app/README.md

    npm install -g npm
    ```

-1. *This can be skipped for Android builds*.

-  A recent version of the protobuf compiler (3.15.6 works), it can be installed on most major Linux
+1. A protobuf compiler (version 3.15.6 and up), it can be installed on most major Linux distros via
-  distros via the package name `protobuf-compiler`, `protobuf` on macOS, and on Windows installers
+   the package name `protobuf-compiler`, `protobuf` on macOS via Homebrew, and on Windows installers
    are available on their GitHub [page](https://github.com/protocolbuffers/protobuf/releases).

 1. Install Go (ideally version `1.18`) by following the [official
    instructions](https://golang.org/doc/install).
 Newer versions may work